pickles976/HariRecipes/README.md

 This script will have a recipe metadata class, and the inner text will be a list of ld+json, typically the first of which has `"@type"` of `["Recipe"]`, as well as some other tags sometimes.

+# Info

+1. Run crawler on all whitelisted recipe websites
+2. Combine all recipe lists into a mega list
+3. Run scraper on all_recipes.csv
+4. Run validate_recipes.py to convert all recipes to a somewhat consistent representation
+5. Run test_parse.py to make sure that all recipes can parse to Pydantic models
+6. Generate embeddings for all recipes
+7. (Optional) binarize embeddings
+8. Vectorize queries and measure cosine distance (or hamming distance for binary vectors)

 ## TODO:

 #### Scraping